RobinMeis/TTNmon-Backend/api/device/README.md

 #### Error code 4
 The deveui is invalid (Hex string length is not 16 chars) or hex2bin can't convert the hex string to binary.

+#### Error code 5
+Manual device registration was disabled for security reasons.
+Your device will be adopted automatically when we receive the first message.

 ## Method DELETE
 Removes an device from an authentication token